 And my mind said, “You can sell it for a profit!”
 Um, no.

 It sat in my garage, taking up space, collecting dust for years.
-I’m actually going to just re-donate it.
+I actually just ended up redonating it during a Salvation Army pickup.
+Sigh….

 I also stupidly did this with a commuter bike–surprise!–which was such a great deal (insert sarcasm) according to my Google search.
 HAHA